isfttr/ArchLabs_on_MacBook/README.md

 ## What is not working yet

-The main problem right now is battery which I didn't have the time to deal with and the keyboard, which is backlit, is not working.
+The main problem right now is battery which I didn't have the time to deal with and the light controls of the light in the keyboard is not working.

 ## For brazilian users